onecompiler/tutorials/cpp/operators/operators.md

 ## 4. Logical operators

-Below are the logical operators present in the C.
+Below are the logical operators present in the C++.

 |Operator|	Description| Usage|
 |----|----|----|